Apres-Ski/.github/profile/README.md

 This was our capstone project at The Turing School of Software & Design.
 <br>
 <br>
 The capstone's challenge was to pitch, design, build and deploy two micro-services: a back-end RESTful API, and a front-end React web application.
 However, there was an added twist.
-Each team had to impliment a new technology (see below: stretch-tech) for this project, something that they had never worked on before.
+Each team had to implement a new technology (see below: stretch-tech) for this project, something that they had never worked on before.
 All in two and a half weeks!
 <br>
 <br>
 If you would like to see Après-Ski in action, please follow [this link](https://apres-ski-fe.vercel.app/) and select a pre-made user.